L3o-pold/laravel-chunk-upload-wiki/Usage/Controller.md

 ### Saving to cloud
 You need to use cloud?
 Read more [here](https://github.com/pionl/laravel-chunk-upload/wiki/Saving-to-Cloud).

-Now you need to [choose your frontend](https://github.com/pionl/laravel-chunk-upload/wiki/frontend).
+Now you need to [choose a route](https://github.com/pionl/laravel-chunk-upload/wiki/routing).